 # 2. The most common stars are Red Dwarfs.
 Half the size of our sun, with a life cycle of 100 billion years.

-Q&A. What are stars mostly made up of?
-Answer.
-Hydrogen and Helium.
+Q. What are stars mostly made up of?

-Q&A. How many stars are there in the universe?
-Answer.
-Infinite.
+Q. How many stars are there in the universe?

 Stars are just fascinating altogether with many facts.
-What are stars you say?
-Well, basically stars are huge balls of Hydrogen and Helium that are formed in galaxies from great…Read Full Article
+Stars are huge balls of Hydrogen and Helium that are formed in galaxies from great big clouds of gas and dust over billions…Read Full Article

 Do you want to know how stars are born?
 Well here goes.
 The birth of a star begins when massive clouds of dust and gas start to collapse and break…Read Full Article